Azure/autorest.typescript/packages/typespec-ts/test/modularIntegration/generated/client/naming/README.md

 ### NamingClient

-`NamingClient` is the primary interface for developers using the  REST client library.
+`NamingClient` is the primary interface for developers using the  client library.
 Explore the methods on this client object to understand the different features of the  service that you can access.